emezac/emezac/README.md

 ### Hi there 👋 I am Enrique Meza C

-I'm currently working on Ruby On Rails Projects for Admios.
+I'm currently working on Ruby On Rails Projects for MagmaLabs.

 I am learning ML so many of my repos are targeting this learning.
 In my spare time, I am trying to code apps for kids like :